yashrajbharti/pixelate/README.md

    - When `lego-effect` is enabled, a grid-like overlay is added using a background image (`circle.png`) sized according to the `lego-size` attribute.

 > [!NOTE]
-> Using the `lego-effect` set to `true` is important and the `lego-size` attribute will have no effect on the component without it.
+> The `lego-size` attribute only takes effect when the `lego-effect` attribute is set to `true`.
+Be sure to enable `lego-effect` to utilize this feature

 ---